bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?

--My favorite concep in preprocessing is compiler initializing to track changes.
+-My favorite concept in preprocessing is compiler initializing to track changes.

 What is the concept that gives you the most trouble?